Praveen01819/Share-and-Care/README.md

 ## Components

 ### Dashboard Component
-The Dashboard component in FoodShare serves as the main interface for authenticated users.
+The Dashboard component in Share and Care serves as the main interface for authenticated users.
 It includes features such as real-time metrics, a request listing, and an integrated Google Maps view.

 ### Donation Component
-The Donation component in FoodShare handles the display of donation requests.
+The Donation component in Share and Care handles the display of donation requests.
 It provides features for donors, volunteers, and recipients to interact with and manage incoming donation requests.
 The component is dynamic, adapting its features based on the user's role and the context in which it is used.

 ### Profile Component
-The Profile component in FoodShare is responsible for displaying user analytics, including personal information, food donation and receipt statistics, and educational content.
+The Profile component in Share and Care is responsible for displaying user analytics, including personal information, food donation and receipt statistics, and educational content.
 This component utilizes charts to represent data and provides users with insights into their contributions and activities within the FoodShare platform.